 It is rare to have any sensation in the tooth owing to modern techniques along with varied and vast local anaesthetic solutions.
 Your tooth is usually quite sensitive after the first few days of the treatment.
 The dentist relieves the pain and sensitivity by prescribing the appropriate medication.

 What does the treatment involve?

-Will it hurt afterward?
+Will it hurt afterwards?

 What if it happens again?

-What if I don’t have the treatment?
+What if I skip the treatment?

 Benefits of Root Canal Therapy Versus Extraction

-What about post treatment care?
+What about post-treatment care?

-Approximate pricing of Root canal treatment?
+What is the cost of the Root canal treatment?